 1. Start your journey at the Natchez Visitor Center.
-With helpful staffers, free brochures, maps, informative displays, and even refreshments, our Visitor Center is all about providing you with Natchez information and hospitality.
+With helpful staffers, free brochures, maps, informative displays, our Visitor Center is all about providing you with Natchez information and hospitality.

 2. Say hello to Old Man River.
 Unlike many cities along the Mississippi River, Natchez has kept its river banks unspoiled and unpolluted by industry.
-There are many pleasant, shaded areas around town where you can gaze across the wide expanse of water, watch the tugboats and other river traffic and view our local wildlife.
+There are many pleasant, shaded areas around town, including Bluff Park, where you can gaze across the wide expanse of water, watch the tugboats and other river traffic and view our local wildlife.
 It's one of the most peaceful things to do in Natchez.

 3. Set out at your own pace and enjoy the fresh breezes, the scenic views, historic markers, and the sights and sounds of the riverside.
-Tour our historic downtown on foot and visit gorgeous antebellum homes.
+Tour our historic downtown on foot and visit our historic homes.
 Wind your way around Natchez’s downtown walking trails, highlighting historic sites along the way.

 4. Cruise in high style throughout the most charming downtown you've ever seen, with our quaint shops, magnificent churches, and shady Victorian neighborhoods.
 These classic tours offer a unique look at historic homes and landmarks.

 5. Reflect and enjoy the beautiful architecture and stained glass in the many historic churches and synagogues across Natchez.

 6. Visit our downtown Mississippi art galleries and enjoy the works of local and regional painters, sculptors, photographers and potters - some are nationally renowned.

 7. Embark on a journey back in time by viewing our collection of Natchez in Historic Photographs at Stratton Chapel of the First Presbyterian Church.

 8. From boutiques to antiques and more, be sure to visit our local shops downtown to take home a unique treasure you are sure to love.